Top-rated local movers that handle Port St. Lucie to Augusta moves

 How life is different in Port St. Lucie vs. Augusta

-- Augusta's population is about the same as Port St. Lucie.
+- Augusta’s population is within about 5% of Port St. Lucie, so they’re very similar in size.

-- Augusta's public transportation has a score of 2 out of 10 versus Port St. Lucie's lower score of 1.
+- Augusta’s public transportation score of 2 out of 10 is higher than Port St. Lucie’s score of 1.

 - Augusta is more walkable than Port St. Lucie with a score of 22 out of 100 vs Port St. Lucie’s 13 out of 100.